dianip/brain-tumor-classification-cnn/README.md

 The notebook includes:

 - **Data Preprocessing**: Loads and resizes MRI images to 64x64, normalises pixel values, and assigns binary labels.
-- **Train/Validation/Test Split**: Splits dataset into 3 sets for model training and evaluation.
+- **Train/Validation/Test Split**: Splits the dataset into 3 sets for model training and evaluation.
 - **CNN Model Architecture**:
   - 3 convolutional layers with ReLU activation
   - 2 max-pooling layers